Viktor Bout: Russian arms dealer known as the 'Merchant of Death' swapped for Brittney Griner - KTVZ

 Brittney Griner’s freedom ultimately hinged on the release of a convicted Russian arms dealer whose life story inspired a Hollywood film.

-On Thursday, a source told CNN that the US basketball star had been released from Russian detention in a prisoner swap for Viktor Bout, nicknamed the “Merchant of Death” by his accuser.
+The US basketball star was released on Thursday from Russian detention in a prisoner swap for Viktor Bout, nicknamed the “Merchant of Death” by his accusers.

 Bout, a former Soviet military officer, was serving a 25-year prison sentence in the United States on charges of conspiring to kill Americans, acquire and export anti-aircraft missiles, and provide material support to a terrorist organization.
 Bout has maintained he is innocent.

-The Kremlin has long called for his release, slamming his sentencing in 2012 as “baseless and biased.”
+The Kremlin has repeatedly called for Bout’s release, slamming his sentencing in 2012 as “baseless and biased.”

+Russia’s foreign ministry said Thursday that Bout returned home to Russia after the exchange at Abu Dhabi Airport.

+“For a long time, the Russian Federation has been negotiating with the United States on the release of V. A. Bout,” the ministry said in a statement.
+“Washington categorically refused dialogue on the inclusion of the Russian [citizen] in the exchange scheme.
+Nevertheless, the Russian Federation continued to actively work to rescue our compatriot.”

 Griner — who had for years played in the off-season for a Russian women’s basketball team — was arrested on drug smuggling charges at an airport in the Moscow region in February.
 Despite her testimony that she had inadvertently packed the cannabis oil found in her luggage, she was sentenced to nine years in prison in early August and was moved to a penal colony in Mordovia in mid-November after losing her appeal.